wezlemin/fq/general/android-package-fix.md

 # Fix "App Not Installed (– Package Conflicts)" on Android (No PC)
 ## Before you continue...
-- Do you have Roblox/Delta already installed?
-Delete it (then try reinstalling).
+- Do you already have Roblox or Delta installed?
+Try deleting them first, then reinstall.
 - Are you using the latest version of Android?
-Update if not (then reinstall).
-You should have Android 11+ at a minimum.
+If not, update it and then reinstall.
+You should have Android 11 or higher at a minimum.
-- Are you downloading from https://deltaexploits.gg?
-If not, download from there and install.
+- Are you downloading it from https://deltaexploits.gg?
+If not, download and install it from there.
 - Did the APK download correctly?
-Try using another browser or a VPN!
+Try downloading it using another browser or a VPN.
-- Have you enabled "Allow from unknown sources" for Chrome?
-If not, enable it (then reinstall).
+- Have you enabled “Allow from unknown sources” for Chrome?
+If not, enable it and try reinstalling.
-- Do you have Play Protect on (Play Store)?
-Disable it (then reinstall).
+- Is Play Protect enabled in the Play Store?
+Try disabling it, then reinstall.
-- Do you have multiple profiles / a secure folder?
-Check if Roblox/Delta is in there.
+- Do you have multiple profiles or a Secure Folder on your device?
+Check if Roblox or Delta was installed there.
-- What CPU architecture is your phone (use CPU-Z to find out)?
-If it is ARM32, that might be the reason (Delta sometimes isn't on ARM32).
+- What is your phone’s CPU architecture?
+(You can use CPU-Z to find out.)
+If it is ARM32, that might be the issue, since Delta sometimes doesn’t support ARM32.
 - Have you tried clearing the cache for the package installer?
-- Have you tried using another package installer?
+- Have you tried using a different package installer?

 ## Instructions
 1. **Enable Developer Mode**